How to generate an OpenAPI document with FastAPI

 Let’s get started with the basics – some things you probably do already.

-These straightforward examples are trivial but will help you better understand the three steps in the automation pipeline: How FastAPI setup influences OpenAPI specifications, which, in turn, influences SDK code.
+These straightforward examples are trivial but will help you better understand the three steps in the automation pipeline: How FastAPI setup influences OpenAPI documents, which, in turn, influences SDK code.

 This may seem obvious, but while first working with FastAPI in development, the generated docs, development server, and API operations all work out of the box without the need to manually specify your server address.

-However, when generating SDKs, your OpenAPI spec needs to list servers.
+However, when generating SDKs, your OpenAPI document needs to list servers.

 In our app/main.py